hanseopark/hanseopark.github.io/_i18n/en/_posts/2021-07-04-financial-statements.md

 >
 >     print(dow_list)
 >
->     # Get data in the current column for each stock's valuation table
+>     # Get data in the current  olumn for each stock's valuation table
 >     dow_stats = {}
 >     dow_addstats = {}
 >     dow_balsheets = {}